TelkomIndonesia/ddcompose/README.md

 Under the hood, the `deploy` action wraps `docker compose` command to deploy the manifest.
 To add additional config for the docker client (such as authentication for remote registry), set [`#DDCompose.docker.config`](/ddcompose.cue#14) to `true` and put the config inside `.docker/config.json`.

+#### Local Docker Daemon

+It is also possible to deploy the manifest to the local host where the command is executed.
+To do this, do not set the `remoteHost` `remotePath` attribute of the manifest.

 ### The `fenvname` action

 The `fenvname` action is used to generate a text file containing a list of files or folders inside `manifests` folders with their respective generated-variable name.
 This variable name can be included in docker compose file to force recreate the related container when the content of the correlated file or folder changes.
 See [examples](./examples/simple-with-builders/manifests/service/) for more detail on how to include the [fenv](./examples/simple-with-builders/_output/fenv.txt) inside [docker compose file](./examples/simple-with-builders/manifests/service/docker-compose.yml#L6).